 Look, Reaves is a fantastic player.
 He's been one of the NBA's most impressive player development stories in the 2020s.
 He would have given the Jazz's offense another dimension.
 However, another pure scorer was something the Jazz didn't truly need as though their lives depended on it.

 Welp, the Jazz went out and got diet Anthony Davis.
 Jackson may not and probably never will be on the level of Davis, but he hasn't been as injury-prone and covers a lot of the same ground Davis does.
-He's not the shot creator Davis is, but he doesn't have to be.
+He's not the shot creator Davis is, but he won't have to be.

-He's a floor-spacer who won't be asked to do too much offensively.
-Utah's defense has been dreadful since pretty much the moment they traded Rudy Gobert.
-Comparing Jackson and Reaves as players is apples an oranges, but if you ask who would fit better with the current Jazz roster, it's Jackson by a mile.
+Comparing Jackson and Reaves as players is apples and oranges, but if you ask who would fit better with the current Jazz roster, it's Jackson by a mile.